mariamsamaha/fork-http-server/README.md

 ├── www/            # Static files served by the server ├── server          # Compiled binary
 └── README.md       # This documentation

+bash
+Copy
 ⚙️ How to Build
 Make sure you have GCC installed.
-Then run:

-bash
-Copy
-Edit
-gcc -o server server.c main.c
+Then run: gcc -o server server.c main.c
 🚀 How to Run
 Run the server with a specific port: